aufau/SaberMod/README.rst

   List players connected to server with some additional info.

 follow [first|second]
-  Follows accordingly first or second best player on the server.
+  Follow first or second best player on the server.

 Callvote
 ........